maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

     }
 }
 ```
-And make sure the function returns the entry
+And make sure the function returns the entry.
 ```csharp
 return entries;
 ```